manaaal1/quotify-bot/README.md

 Quotify — Daily Quotes Channel Bot

 A Python Telegram bot that automatically posts a daily inspirational quote to your channel, fetches quotes from an API with fallback options, and allows you to post messages on-demand.
-Supports optional schedule persistence with PostgreSQL.

 Tech: Python, python-telegram-bot, requests, apscheduler/job-queue
 Deployment: Deployable to Render free web services (polling or webhook mode).